 Even if you can’t convince a customer to keep a product instead of returning it, it’s still worth providing the best possible customer service and not making this harder than it should be.

-If you handle it in a friendly manner, it’s likely that they will come back when they actually need a product you’re selling.
+If you handle it in a friendly manner, they will likely come back when they need a product you’re selling.
 Otherwise, you probably won’t see your would-be customer buying from you ever again.

-Ok, maybe that’s not something you can fix easily (if you can fix it at all, especially if you’re dropshipping).
+Ok, maybe that’s not something you can fix easily (if you can fix it at all, especially if you’re dropshipping in WooCommerce).

 But there’s something else you can change: manage your customers’ expectations before purchase and make sure the long delivery time is CLEARLY stated, read, and understood.